Skip to content

 cd ..

-go build
+go build ./cmd/pgwatch/

 After fetching all the Go library dependencies (can take minutes) an executable named "pgwatch" should be generated.
 Additionally, it's a good idea to copy it to /usr/bin/pgwatch.

-• Configure a SystemD auto-start service (optional)
+• Configure a SystemD auto-start service (optional).
+Here is the sample:

-3. Boostrap the config DB
+3. Boostrap the configuration database

 Typically called pgwatch but can be anything really, if the schema creation file is adjusted accordingly.